-Ensure that you use a trusted Certificate Authority(CA) to issue the TLS certificate for NES.
-The TLS certificate must contain the appropriate fully qualified domain name(FQDN) for the subject alternative name(SAN).
+Connected Worker Platform(CWP) uses TLS certificates to secure client communications with Nymi Enterprise Server(NES) and a centralized Nymi Agent.
+These certificates serve the same purpose as typical TLS certificate that support secure communications within your enterprise network, for example, for web and email traffic.
+Nymi recommends that you use a trusted Certificate Authority(CA) to issue the TLS certificate.
+The TLS certificate must contain the appropriate fully qualified domain name(FQDN) for the Subject Alternative Name(SAN).